 Durasova has collaborated with top photographers such as Mert Alas and Marcus Piggott, Ellen von Unwerth, Paola Kudacki, Platon, Greg Kadel, Mark Selinger, Kenneth Willardt, Robert Trachtenberg, Cass Bird, and Glen Luchford.
 Her work has been featured in Vogue (Portugal, China), Teen Vogue, Harper’s Bazaar US, Elle US, and Garage.

-Summer 2012 Ashley has just completed a new collection of tunes with Barbara MacDonald Magone called Beautiful Lake Ainslie, a collection of traditional tracks performed with Piano and Fiddle, recorded in Windsor at Polaris Studios this past June.
+Summer 2012: Ashley has just completed a new collection of tunes with Barbara MacDonald Magone called Beautiful Lake Ainslie, a collection of traditional tracks performed with Piano and Fiddle, recorded in Windsor at Polaris Studios.

 Much has been said about the antics of the enfant terrible of the Fiddle, but only because he has had international success and notoriety from an early age and grew up under the spotlight as one of the most dynamic fiddlers from Cape Breton, Nova Scotia.
 MacIsaac constantly pushed the traditional styles of Celtic music as he grew up and incorporated rock, pop, and everything imaginable in between.

 A renowned fiddle player, piano player and step dancer, Ashley MacIsaac has performed in the opening ceremonies at the Vancouver 2010 Winter Olympics to a worldwide audience and with artists such as Phillip Glass and The Chieftains.
 Ashley also played with The White Stripes for their “Under Great White Northern Lights” Canadian tour, which was turned in to a documentary.
 So impressed by Ashley’s electric performance and love of bending genres, Jack White has invited him to co-write and perform with him on a country blues song for Jack’s new label based in Nashville.